charleymroberts/ecommerce/README.md

 **Customer**

-2. Easily find their way around an Intuitive interface
+2. Easily find their way around an intuitive interface
-3. Enjoy using a visually attractive interface that makes the site feel trustworthy
+3. Enjoy using a visually attractive interface that also makes the site feel trustworthy
-4. Easy to find the products they want and view information about those products
+4. Easily find the products they want and view information about those products

 ### Epic 2: User Authentication and Accounts

 **Retailer**

-1. User has an account for the back end of the application which they can log into to add, edit and delete products from their database
+1. User has an account for the back end of the application which they can log into to add, edit and delete products from their database (without using the Django admin panel)
-2. Differing levels of permissions for the store owner and for any employees if required
-3. User can clearly see who is logged in, or whether or not they are logged in, at any given time
+2. User can clearly see who is logged in, or whether or not they are logged in, at any given time

 **Customer**

-4. User can sign up for an account which they can log in and out of
+3. User can sign up for an account which they can log in and out of
-5. User can input all the details needed for shipping
+4. User can input all the details needed for delivery
-6. Account should save their shipping details for next time if requested by the user
+5. Users can save their delivery details for future use
-7. Account could allow for extended features such as loyalty points and favourite products lists
-8. User can check out without creating an account
+6. User can make a purchase and enter their delivery details without creating an account
-9. User can create an account by signing in with their social media account
+7. User can create an account by signing in with their social media account

 ### Epic 3: CRUD (create, view, update and delete) functionality